Article, photos & video created by Write On! for #C4PopUp – Ciara Cohen-Ennis, Hannah Hughes, Tamsin Dykstra, Alex Gray & Matthew Young

 Beverly Lewis, Executive of Welsh Triathlon says that ‘we have very strong athletes, probably one of the strongest teams out there’.
 Sara Head, Bronze table tennis medalist in the London 2012 Paralympics looks to continue her success in Rio along side teammate Thomas Matthews.
 Once again the Welsh athletes are set to make their mark at the Paralympic Games.

 Ciara Cohen-Ennis is a journalist at ITV Wales with an interest in social affairs.
 She produces news bulletins, reports and self-shoots.
 Ciara has also done an attachment with the current affairs programme ITV Wales This Week as a producer, director and camera operator.
+She is currently working as an assistant producer on ITV's network programmes and a producer for the series 'Face To Face'.
+She is the co-founder and producer of 'The New Normal with Adrian Masters' podcast.

 View all posts by ciarace